HorizonRDK/tros_en/docs/quick_demo/hobot_codec.md

 2. TogetheROS.Bot has been successfully installed on the Horizon RDK.

 3. The Horizon RDK has been connected to a camera, such as the F37 or other MIPI cameras.

-### X86

-1. The X86 environment has been configured with the Ubuntu 20.04 system image.

-2. The X86 environment has been installed with the X86 version of tros.b.

 ## Usage